zamaex96/Thesis-Template-LateX-/README.md

-The LaTeX code provided is designed to create a thesis template.
+The LaTeX code provided is designed to create a thesis template specifically for Pukyong National University, Korea.
+You can customize the script to accomodate the school's requirements.
 It defines the document structure, formatting, and includes various packages for different functionalities.
 Here's a breakdown of its key purposes:

 **Document Structure:**